-This is because herbs, like other healthy plants in our diet, contain phytonutrients—healthy plant nutrients.
-I have assembled this chart to give you a quick look at some of the herbs you will find at your local garden centre or produce store.
+Herbs, like other healthy plants in our diet, contain phytonutrients—healthy plant nutrients.
+I have assembled this chart below to give you a quick look at some of the herbs you will find at your local garden centre or grocery store.
 The chart includes information on the cancer-fighting evidence for these herbs too.
 I’ve restricted this to the herbs that are easy to find and grow, as I’m not expecting you to plant a cinnamon tree in your yard.

 Want to know the neat part of this recommendation to grow and enjoy fresh herbs?
 Not only will eating the herbs have beneficial health effects but studies show gardening is beneficial too!
 Double wow!

 The seven herbs in my chart are super easy to grow.
 You may even find that mint and sage will grow as perennials for you.
 Some people complain about mint taking over the garden, so if you don’t want that, then plant it in a pot or contained space.

 When you go to the garden centre, you will see several forms of most of these herbs.
 For example, Italian oregano, purple basil, lemon basil, French thyme, and others.
 Just plant the ones you enjoy the most.
 They all contain the same active ingredient, so you will get the health benefits no matter which flavour version you choose.
 Some with added colour like purple basil will contain pigments that aren’t in the green variety.
 As a general rule, pigments in herbs are members of the carotenoid family, a beneficial group of phytonutrients.